-The above graph represents Apple’s Research and Development expenses by quarter, and the percentage of Appl’s total revenue spent on R&D activities during the quarter.
+The above graph represents Apple Research and Development expenses by quarter, and the percentage of Apple’s total revenue spent on R&D activities during the quarter.
 Apple R&D spending constantly increasing with each passing year.
-Apple R&D expenses in Q4 2019 increased an appreciable 9.6% YoY to $4,110 million ($4.1 billion).
-However, it is nearly 3.45% QoQ decline from fiscal Q3 2019 when Apple spent a record $4,257 million ($4.3 billion) on its research and development.
+Apple R&D expenses in fiscal Q3 2020 increased an appreciable 11.8% YoY to a record-high of $4,758 million ($4.8 billion).
+On a quarterly basis, the company recorded a 4.2% QoQ increase in its R&D expense.

 |Source||Apple’s official Reports, SEC Filings|

 |Note||Apple fiscal year starts from October 1st|